boschresearch/blech-doc/website/content/en/blog/articles/module-system/index.md

 ## Tricks of trade

-As you might have noticed every imported entity is qualified by the local module name in the examples.
+As you might have noticed, every imported entity is qualified by the local module name in the examples.
-Sometimes you don't want this.
+Sometimes you don't want qualification and address an entity directly.
+The `import` declaration optionally `exposes` selected entities for this purpose.

-In rare cases, on the other hand, you might want to `expose` everything in a module.
+In rare cases, you might want to `expose` everything in a module, or import everything without qualification.

 There are shortcuts for these purposes: